minoki/haskell-simdy/README.md

 class SIMDElement a => SIMDBoolean a instance (SIMD f, SIMDBoolean a) => Boolean (f a) -- pseudocode

-class SIMDElement a => SIMDBits a instance (SIMD f, SIMDBits a) => BitShift (f a) -- pseudocode
+class SIMDBoolean a => SIMDBits a instance (SIMD f, SIMDBits a) => BitShift (f a) -- pseudocode
 ```

 ## Supported compilers and architectures

 This library requires a modern GHC (9.6 at minimum).
 SIMD functionality is only available on certain architectures.
-However, you can always use non-SIMD implementation of the data types by enabling the `no-simd` package flag.
+However, you can always use a non-SIMD implementation of the data types by enabling the `no-simd` package flag.

 Supported architectures are: